nindaba/seke-delivery/README.md

 ### `/payment/{package-uid}`

-This will get the payment response from external payment services and if it was successfull it will update the delivery to paid topic
+This will get the payment response from external payment services and if the paid amount equals to the price it will send the delivery to paid topic

-and if the delivery is canceled it will revert the payment from the external payment service, this needs futher investigation on payment services
+and if the delivery is canceled it will revert the payment from the external payment service, this needs further investigation on payment services

 the transaction will be kept in mongo database